HallaSurvivor/Blog/_posts/2022-07-11-quasicategories.md

 [^3]:
     Sorry if these are hard to understand.
 Drawing 3d pictures is hard, haha.
-    Each image is made up of 1-cells (colored in black) as well as 2-cells (shaeded in blue).
-Moreover, in each pictrue we've omitted exactly one 2-cell from the boundary of the tetrahedron.
+    Each image is made up of 1-cells (colored in black) as well as 2-cells (shaded in blue).
+Moreover, in each picture we've omitted exactly one 2-cell from the boundary of the tetrahedron.

 [^4]: